OlenaShcherbakova/OlenaShcherbakova.github.io/_pages/extra.md

 title: "Teaching"
 ---

 *Sociolinguistics*.
 Undergraduate course (30 hours).
-Winter semester 2020-2021, summer semester 2021, winter semester 2021-2022, and summer semester 2022 at Department of English and American studies at Friedrich-Schiller University of Jena, Jena, Germany.
+Winter semester 2020-2021, summer semester 2021, winter semester 2021-2022, and summer semester 2022 at Department of English and American studies at Friedrich-Schiller University of Jena, Germany.
 This seminar provides basic theoretical and methodological knowledge in the area of sociolinguistics and prepares the students for writing a term paper on the topic of their choice within the area.

 *Quantitative Methods for Typologists Using R*.
 A whole-day teach-in (7 hours) held at ALT 2022 – 14th Conference of the Association for Linguistic Typology at the University of Texas at Austin, USA co-taught with Sandra Auderset and Adam Tallman.
 The teach-in introduces the basics of programming in R, the conceptual basics of statistical analysis, data wrangling, and visualization.
 [Materials](https://github.com/OlenaShcherbakova/Quantitative-Methods-for-Typologists-Using-R).